 MSN is a web portal and related collection of Internet services and apps for Windows and mobile devices, provided by Microsoft and launched on August 24, 1995, the same release date as Windows 95.
 MSN aggregates news from a wide variety of mainstream sources.
 The MSN News homepage breaks the news into categories such as World, US, Business, Politics, Local, etc.

 Funded by / Ownership

 Analysis / Bias

-It should be noted that we are not stating MSN is willfully biased, we are pointing out that the sources used have a preference for the left according to our ratings.
-This could be due to how the algorithm works and also that there simply are more mainstream news media that leans left.
+We are not stating MSN is willfully biased; we are pointing out that the sources used to have a preference for the left according to our ratings.
+This could be due to how the algorithm works and that there are more mainstream news media that leans left.

-Overall, we rate MSN News strongly Left-Center biased with the majority of stories coming from Left-Center sources.
+Overall, we rate MSN News strongly Left-Center biased, with most stories coming from Left-Center sources.
 We also rate them High for factual reporting because the majority of sources used are credible media outlets.
-(6/2/2017) Updated (D. Van Zandt 11/29/2018)
+(6/2/2017) Updated (D. Van Zandt 12/08/2022)